ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/code_qa_and_typing.md

 ```

 Python does not require explicit typing.
 That can be very useful but it can also make it
 very difficult to be clear what kinds of variables are being used.
+The
-The `pyrealm` project
+`virtual_ecosystem` project
 requires static typing of the source code: the syntax for this started with [PEP
 484](https://peps.python.org/pep-0484/) and a set of quality assurance tools have
 developed to help support clear and consistent typing.
 We use